Budget Fact Sheet - Working age payments

 In recognition of the importance of education and training in preventing future unemployment, young people who return to school or take up full-time vocational education or university study will not be subject to the six-month waiting period.
 Following the waiting period, income support will be available for six months in a 12-month period, dependent on the recipient participating in Work for the Dole for at least 25 hours per week.

 Job seekers will still have access to the full range of employment services to help them find a job and gain work-related skills.

 After completion of six months Work for the Dole, a wage subsidy will be available for a potential employer.

 Job seekers will be expected to take up any suitable work, will be supported to relocate to where the jobs are and be self-supporting wherever possible.

-People exempt from the six-month waiting period are those who are in full-time education; have a partial work capacity (<30 hours per week); a single parent receiving Family Tax Benefit for a child; a part-time apprentice; a principle carer parent; a Stream 3 or Stream 4 job seeker (or Remote Jobs and Communities Programme equivalent) under the current employment services arrangements; or eligible for Disability Employment Services.
+People exempt from the six-month waiting period are those who are in full-time education; have a partial work capacity (<30 hours per week); parents with 35 per cent or more care of an FTB child; a part-time apprentice; a principle carer parent; a Stream 3 or Stream 4 job seeker (or Remote Jobs and Communities Programme equivalent) under the current employment services arrangements; or eligible for Disability Employment Services.

 From 1 January 2015, young job seekers aged 22 to 24 years who become unemployed will receive Youth Allowance (other) until they turn 25 years.
 They will not be eligible for Newstart Allowance.
 There is a higher income-free threshold for Youth Allowance, so this change will strengthen the incentive for young unemployed people to work or pursue education and training opportunities.